-A: Hi Nana, thanks for your comment and I’m glad this article helped you.
-You may find this blog section helpful, too at: Halstead Business Articles.
+A: Hi Nana, thanks for your comment and I'm glad this article helped you.
+You may find this blog section helpful, too: Halstead Business Articles.
 Lots of luck to you!

 A: Hi Lynn, It shouldn't.
 The gold layer is thick enough that it compresses with the indentation, rather than exposing the metal as cutting it would.

 A: That's a personal choice.
-The weight of the beads, hole size, overall shape of the finished piece...etc can play roles in it too.
+The weight of the beads, hole size, the overall shape of the finished piece...etc can play roles in it.
 I have never strung beads on gold-filled wire because it is such a hard, expensive material.
 It is perfect for wire wrapping and weaving, though.
 Have you thought of stringing wire instead?
 These types of wire produce a nice, draped look.

 Q: Hello Hilary!
 I am planning on metal stamping gold-filled blanks and creating jewelry out of it.
-Do you think it is legal/ethical to stamp gold-filled and then marketed it as gold-filled?
-In essence, does stamping the gold-filled blank cause it to loose enough gold that it should no longer be considered gold-filled?
+Do you think it is legal/ethical to stamp gold-filled and then market it as gold-filled?
+In essence, does stamping the gold-filled blank cause it to lose enough gold that it would no longer be considered gold-filled?
 Thank You, Whitney

 A: Hi Whitney, that's a great question!
 When you stamp gold-filled it compresses it instead of removing the gold-filled.
 You're not losing the gold in the process like you would if you were sanding it away.
 Hope that helps!

-STAMPED / MARKED IF MADE IN USA. thabk yiu, ryan
+STAMPED / MARKED IF MADE IN USA. thank you, Ryan

 A: Hi Ryan, the answer to your question is no, not all gold-filled items are stamped.
 Small parts are exempt from stamping, because of their space restrictions.
 This is normal for findings, regardless of their material.
-We suggest purchasing gold-filled findings from trusted vendors.
-Hope that helps!
+We suggest purchasing gold-filled findings from trusted vendors, only.